apiel/zicBox/NOTE.md

-- TODO make sequencer specific to a track instead of plugin...

 - TODO try to achieve bass within the kick engine
     > apply amp envelop on filter or could even have his own envelop...
     > hardware: make misc synth button were legacy bass engine could go, as PD engine.